 – Korthals-de Bos et al (2003), British Medical Journal

-Patients benefit from our chiropractic manipulative therapy techniques, which are based on the most current research.
+Patients benefit from our chiropractic therapy techniques, which are based on the most current research.
 We aim to provide our patients the most effective conservative care techniques available, and to achieve long-term results in fewer treatment sessions.